skip navigation

 David Quinn

-He was also the head coach of the 2022 U.S. Olympic Men’s Ice Hockey Team and guided the youngest team in the tournament to an unbeaten record in the preliminary round before a shootout loss in the quarterfinals ended Team USA’s medal hopes.
+Quinn was the head coach of the 2022 U.S. Olympic Men’s Ice Hockey Team and guided the youngest team in the tournament to an unbeaten record in the preliminary round before a shootout loss in the quarterfinals ended Team USA’s medal hopes.
+He also led the U.S. Men's National Team at the 2022 and 2023 IIHF Men's World Championship events.

-The 2022-23 NHL season marked Quinn’s first as head coach of the San Jose Sharks.
-The former head coach of the NHL’s New York Rangers (2018-21), Quinn was an assistant coach for Team USA at the 2016 IIHF Men’s World Championship and held the same role at both the 2007 and 2012 events.
+On top of his head coaching experience with Team USA, Quinn was an assistant coach for Team USA at the 2016 IIHF Men’s World Championship and held the same role at both the 2007 and 2012 events.

 Quinn’s other assistant coaching roles with the U.S. include the 2005 U.S. National Junior Team and helping guide the U.S. Women’s National Team to a pair of silver medals (2000, 1999) in the IIHF Women’s World Championship.